treban/docker-pimatic/README.md

 docker run -i -t -P -v /path-to-data-on-host:/data treban/pimatic

 The container needs a mounted volume in /data.
-In this folder must be placed the config.json and the sql database
+In this folder must be placed the config.json and the sql database.
+The image otherwise uses the default pimatic config and generates a inital sql database

 - config.json
 - pimatic-database.sqlite

-The image otherwise uses the default pimatic config and generates a inital sql database

 The pimatic app folder is /opt/pimatic-docker.
 The image exposes port 4242.